5 shocking facts about mom and baby abduction cases, according to experts

 4. Infant abduction or baby replacement are the only types of abductions that are typically done by women, according to law enforcement.

-5. Alberts says baby replacement cases almost always involves someone the mother knows, someone who has stalked the mother or someone who possibly was present throughout the pregnancy.
+5. Alberts says baby replacement cases almost always involve someone the mother knows, someone who has stalked the mother or someone who possibly was present throughout the pregnancy.

 For more information, click here.